salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 This extension allows you to run Salesforce Code Analyzer v5 on the changed files in a pull request.
 It reports code violations, publishes results, and can fail the build to let you block merges.
 It follows a fail fast approach if there's no relevant files and skips the rest of the logic, gives you artifacts to analyse after a valid run, and provides detailed logs and feedback to that PR once complete.

 ## Key Features

 - Threshold capabilities for the amount of issues you would accept before failing the build, or any issues above a particular severity
 - Installs and uses the latest version of Salesforce Code Analyzer, currently v5
 - Scans only changed files in PRs (delta scanning), using dynamic engine selection of the code-analyzer package
-- Outputs results as artifacts (html report and each changed file) for investigation
+- Outputs results as artifacts (html report, json file, and each changed file) for investigation
 - Optional PR status check POST onto the PR for extra visibility

 ## Requirements

 - Azure DevOps (Cloud only), with an available build agent and permissions to configure the pipeline
+- Pipeline must run on `ubuntu-latest`
+- Node.js 20+ and Python 3.10+ must be available (these are already baked into ubuntu-latest, but you can explicitly check via `UseNode@1` and `UsePythonVersion@0` if necessary)
+- `checkout` step must override `fetchDepth` to 0 (no shallow fetching) for proper git diffing
 - Pull request build validation setup using a .yml file and ADO Build Policies
 - Your build user having 'Contribute to pull requests' permission if using the 'postStatusCheckToPR' option